-Bruce McPherson is e-volunteering from New Zealand, building on his previous assignment as a Financial Adviser with Mahonia Na Dari Research and Conservation Centre in Papua New Guinea.
-Bruce completed that assignment in September 2017, and will complete his e-volunteering in August 2018.
+Bruce McPherson e-volunteered from New Zealand, building on his previous assignment as a Financial Adviser with Mahonia Na Dari Research and Conservation Centre in Papua New Guinea.
+Bruce completed that assignment in September 2017, and completed his e-volunteering in August 2018.

 In 2005, after 25 years working as a Practicing Chartered Accountant in Gore, Bruce moved to Bannockburn, Central Otago, to work as a tour guide at the historic goldfields.
 In 2012 he became a VSA volunteer.